sniclasj/milestone-one-2.0/README.md

 ## Technologies Used

-- Git - used for version control -
+- [Git](https://www.atlassian.com/git) - used for version control.
-- GitHub - used to secure my code online -
+- [GitHub](https://github.com/) - used to secure my code online.
-- Gitpod - used as the cloud-based IDE -
+- [Gitpod](https://www.gitpod.io/) - used as the cloud-based IDE.
-- GitHub Pages - used to deploy the site -
+- [GitHub Pages](https://github.com/sniclasj/sj-fitness/deployments/activity_log?environment=github-pages) - used to deploy the site.
-- amiresponsive - used for the mockup image -
+- [amiresponsive](http://ami.responsivedesign.is/#) - used for the mockup image.
-- HTML - used to write the code for the website -
+- [HTML](https://en.wikipedia.org/wiki/HTML) - used to write the code for the website.
-- CSS - used to style the website -
+- [CSS](https://en.wikipedia.org/wiki/CSS) - used to style the website.
-- Bootstrap - used to create a grid structure for the website -
+- [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/download/#bootstrapcdn) - used to create a grid structure for the website.
-- Font Awesome - used to add icons to the website -
+- [Font Awesome](https://fontawesome.com/) - used to add icons to the website.
-- CSS Root Variables - used to represent colours in style.css -
+- [CSS Root Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) - used to represent colours in style.css.

 ## Testing